TianTian2002/TianTian2002.github.io/Tsinghua/ThirdYearSummer/gre/Day6.md

 ## list22

+- hedonism
-- hedonism 享乐主义
+  - he pursued a life of unbridled(肆无忌惮的) hedonism

 - revelation
   - damaging personal revelations
   - revelations by the newspaper caused a scandal(丑闻)
   - her talent came as a revelation
-  - a devine revelation 神示
+  - a devine(神的) revelation

 - enervate
   - the government was enervated by corruption(贪腐)